fyrox-book/fyrox-book.github.io/src/fyrox/animation/blending.md

 root_layer.add_transition(Transition::new("Walk->Idle", walk_state, idle_state, 1.0, "WalkToIdle"));
 root_layer.add_transition(Transition::new("Idle->Walk", idle_state, walk_state, 1.0, "IdleToWalk"));
  ```

+Here we have Walk, Idle and Run states which use different sources of poses:
+- Walk - is the most complicated here - it uses result of blending between `Aim` and `Walk` animations with different
+  weights.
+This is useful if your character can only walk or can walk *and* aim at the same time.
+Desired pose determined
+  by Walk Weight and Aim Weight parameters combination.
+- Run and idle both directly use animation as pose source.

+There are four transitions between three states each with its own rule.
+Rule is just a boolean parameter that indicates
+that transition should be activated.
+Let's look at the code example of the above state graph:

 As you can see, everything is quite straightforward.
 Even such simple state machine requires quite a lot of code, which
 can be removed by using ABSM editor.
 Read the next chapter to learn about it.